WeNewBies/Travel-Journal/README.md

 4. Push to the branch: `git push origin my-feature-branch`
 5. Submit a pull request with your changes

-## Credits

-Tour Journal was created by [Your Name] and [Contributor Name].
-Special thanks to [Special Thanks To] for their support and contributions.

 ## License

 Tour Journal is licensed under the [MIT License](https://opensource.org/licenses/MIT).